Receiving Stolen Property O.C.G.A. 16-8-7

 - Dispose of property

 For example, you were given property from another individual.
 Maybe you know the person likes to boost, or steal, goods and took the property anyway.
-You could be in trouble for taking property you should have a known was stolen.
+You could be in trouble for taking property you should have known was stolen.

 Georgia Law Strictly Defines the Term “Receiving” in an Atlanta Georgia Receiving Stolen Goods Charge